vtxtech/lightweight-replace-engine/README.txt

 # * Updated CMake System to support Linux paths more generally
 # * Added GETTING_STARTED.txt
 # * Fixed crash bug when using filenames on input path or output path
+# * Fixed arguments --forgetSubfolders and --keepExtension not changing config
 #
 # -----------------------------------------------------------------------------
 # Change Notes LRE v.0.3.0 (2013-01-03, Developer Release)